lekiet1214/ani-voice/README.md

 - Windows 11 or later

-- Python 11.0 or later
+- Python 11.0 or later.
+Get it from [here](https://www.python.org/downloads/)

-- VB-CABLE Virtual Audio Device
+- VB-CABLE Virtual Audio Device.
+Get it from [here](https://vb-audio.com/Cable/)

+- VOICEVOX engine.
+Get it from [here](https://github.com/VOICEVOX/voicevox_engine/releases/tag/0.14.4)

 Note that this software is not tested on other platforms.